MonkeyCanCode/polaris/site/content/in-dev/unreleased/command-line-interface.md

   -h, --help           show this help message and exit

 Command Options:
-  --catalog CATALOG    The name of an existing catalog --property PROPERTY  A key/value pair such as: tag=value.
+  --catalog CATALOG    The name of a catalog --property PROPERTY  A key/value pair such as: tag=value.
 Multiple can be provided by specifying this option more than once
 ```